 Pugin did much to revive and accelerate the preference for the Gothic Revival style in a career that was both short lived and brilliant.

-His work inspired many others such as the passionate and urgent young Pre-Raphealites, a group of painters and writers who founded a Brotherhood in 1848 to revive the realistic style of Italian painting before Renaissance giant Raphael.
+His work inspired the passionate young group of painters and writers – the Pre-Raphealites, who, in 1848 in London. revived the realistic style of Italian painting before Italian Renaissance artist giant, Raphael.

 John Loughborough Pearson (1817-1897) built a number of country houses, although what is considered his most outstanding work was ecclesiastical.

-At St John’s Anglican Cathedral at Brisbane in Australia John Loughborough Pearson gave fabric to the vision of nineteenth century Bishop Webber.
+At St John’s Anglican Cathedral at Brisbane in Australia Pearson gave fabric to the vision of nineteenth century Bishop Webber.

-At Brisbane St John’s Anglican Cathedral is only a few blocks distant from St Stephens on the top of the hill.
+Today St John’s Anglican Cathedral is only a few blocks distant from St Stephen’s Catholic Cathedral on the top of the hill.